This story was updated on Oct. 25, 2023. An earlier version was first published on Oct. 4, 2021.

 Today, Princeton’s endowment is actively managed by Princo.
 Princo is overseen by its own board of directors and the University president, though it operates under the final authority of the University’s board of trustees.

 Golden said the endowment’s enduring mission necessitates a high return objective, which Princo can achieve over the long term only through an aggressive, equity-biased approach.

 Princo’s approach is based on partnerships with investment management firms across the world in diverse asset categories, including private equity and real asset investments in private companies, venture capital and real estate.

 “We delegate to the world’s leading experts within any investment niche to do that frontline decision-making,” Golden explained.

 “As with everything, we are focused on the long-term,” Golden said.
 “We want to build long-term relationships with new investment managers and have them focus on long-term results.
 “If you look at the seeds we’ve sowed over the last three years, we envision partnerships with these new firms that will reap results for Princeton and for them over this decade and for decades after that.”

 Next up: A history of impact

-Our next story on the endowment will look at the direct impacts that endowment funding has had at Princeton and on the greater public good, from undergraduate scholarships to cancer research.
+Our next story on the endowment looks at the direct impacts that endowment funding has had at Princeton and on the greater public good, from undergraduate scholarships to Nobel Prize-winning research.